theHamdiz/dbx/README.md

 A SQL statement is usually parameterized with dynamic values.
 For example, you may want to select the user record according to the user ID received from the client.
 Parameter binding should be used in this case, and it is almost always preferred to prevent from SQL injection attacks.
-Unlike `database/sql` which does anonymous parameter binding, `ozzo-dbx` uses named parameter binding. *Anonymous parameter binding is not supported*, as it will mess up with named parameters.
+Unlike `database/sql` which does anonymous parameter binding, `dbx` uses named parameter binding. *Anonymous parameter binding is not supported*, as it will mess up with named parameters.
 For example,

 ```go